-FINITE MATH, A CULTURAL APPROACH (3CR)
+MATH 165 FINITE MATH, A CULTURAL APPROACH (3CR)

-Prerequisite: MATH 116 or appropriate score on the math assessment test
+Prerequisite: MATH 116 with a grade of "C" or better or appropriate score on the math assessment test

 This course is designed to teach math concepts as well as quantitative skills.
 Topics will include inductive and deductive reasoning, mathematical patterns, sets, networks, geometry, probability, statistics, matrices, introduction to trigonometry, and exponential and logarithmic functions.
 The common themes throughout the course will be practical applications, innovations in computers, related mathematical and cultural history and reasoning ability.
 3 hrs./wk.